MattBerna17/UnitreeA1Locomotion/README.md

 ### Free Roam

-`free_roam.py` loads the saved model (`.zip`) alongside its `VecNormalize` statistics (`.pkl`).
+`free_roam.py` loads the saved model alongside its `VecNormalize` statistics (for PPO).
 This guarantees the policy receives observations on the exact same mathematical scale used during training.

 ### Closed-Loop Navigation

 `evaluate_trajectories.py` tests the robot's ability to navigate continuous curves:

-* It utilizes a high-level P-controller to calculate the angular velocity command (`wz`) based on the heading error towards a lookahead point on the reference trajectory.
+* It utilizes a high-level P-controller (`KP_HEADING = 2.0`) to calculate the angular velocity command (`wz`) based on the heading error towards a lookahead point on the reference trajectory.

+* **High-Precision Tracking Metric:** Cross-track error is evaluated by calculating the orthogonal projection of the robot's position onto the continuous trajectory segments.
+This eliminates spatial aliasing (sawtooth noise) caused by discrete point nearest-neighbor algorithms, providing a true sub-millimeter Mean Absolute Error (MAE) evaluation.

 * The angular command is saturated at `1.0` rad/s to respect the bounds of the training domain.

-* A green capsule rendering is injected directly into the MuJoCo viewer to visualize the path.

-* The script automatically stops when the robot is within 15 cm of the final trajectory point.
+* The evaluation automatically terminates when the robot reaches within 20 cm of the final trajectory point.

-* Detailed tracking metrics (cross-track error, physical positions, commands) are exported to `trajectory_tracking_results.csv`.
+* The script generates a comprehensive 2x2 joint angle plot separating the behavior of the FR, FL, RR, and RL legs during locomotion.